The Most Beautiful Coastal Town of Florida

 Carrabelle Beach

-Carrabelle Beach is a simple, family-friendly option east of Apalachicola.
-The water stays shallow, which makes it great for kids.
-Also, picnic tables and restrooms make the beach convenient for longer visits.
+Carrabelle Beach offers a simple and family-friendly shoreline east of town.
+Plus, the water stays shallow and gentle, which makes it a great place for kids to play.
+Picnic tables and restrooms also make longer visits easy.

 Dog Island (By Ferry or Private Boat)